-Grilled Whole Branzino ~ is white whole fish stuffed with fresh cloves of garlic, fresh parsley, slices of lemon, salt and pepper and extra virgin olive oil, then placed into a fish basket and grilled on the BBQ for about 5 to 10 minutes per side, until the fish is fully cooked.
-A quick and easy recipe for Grilled Whole Branzino that is perfect for any weekend, and always turns out SO delicious and healthy!
-It’s perfect every time!
+Grilled Whole Branzino ~ is a whole fish stuffed with fresh cloves of garlic, fresh parsley, slices of lemon, salt and pepper and extra virgin olive oil, then placed into a fish basket and grilled on the BBQ for about 5 to 10 minutes per side, until the fish is fully cooked.
+A quick and easy recipe for Grilled Whole Branzino that is perfect for any weekend, and always turns out SO delicious!
+And it’s perfect every time!

 Summer is about grilling and making dinner super easy!